razanitx/Web-Project/README.md

 - **Young girls aged 3–12 years**
 - **Parents and guardians** looking for a safe, engaging, and creative environment for their children

 ---

-## Key Features

-### Home Page

-The Home Page introduces the Pink Horizon Center and provides an overview of its activities.

-Features include:

-- Platform name and vision
-- Center logo
-- Six featured activities
-- Activity icons
-- Activity ratings
-- Short descriptions of skills and outcomes
-- Parent reviews and ratings
-- Navigation bar
-- Parent's Dashboard access
-- Administrator Dashboard access
-- Activities page
-- Coaches page
-- Contact information
-- Footer and copyright information

----

-### Activities Page

-The Activities page provides detailed information about the programs offered by the center.

-Each activity includes:

-- Activity description
-- Prerequisites
-- Schedule
-- Days and times
-- Assigned coach
-- Activity objectives
-- Expected learning outcomes

----

-### Coaches Page

-The Coaches page introduces the coaches available at the center.

-Each coach profile includes:

-- Coach photo
-- Coach name
-- Area of expertise

----

-### Administrator Dashboard

-The Administrator Dashboard provides an organized view of the center's activities and registered participants.

-It includes:

-- Registered children list
-- Activities list
-- Current coach for each activity
-- Registered children for each activity
-- Coaches list
-- Assigned activities for each coach
-- Links to the schedule page

----

-### Schedule Page

-The Schedule page displays the weekly schedule of coaches and their assigned activities.

-It includes:

-- Coach weekly schedule
-- Time slots
-- Assigned activities
-- Availability information
-- Visual indication of unavailable time slots

-Unavailable slots are displayed with a grey background for easier identification.

----

-## Example Activity

-### Pink Horizon — Group 3

-**Day:** Wednesday
-**Time:** 10:00 AM – 12:00 PM
-**Reference:** #74563

----